jkraybill/workers-and-resources-productivity-mod/README.md

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.8 0.3 0.15

 The default configuration.
 It makes industries 50%-110% productive for the most part.
-Generally only maybe 2-4 industries will be solidly profitable enough to build your start round.
+Generally only maybe 2-4 industries will be solidly profitable enough to use as your starting point.
 Significantly more difficult than vanilla, but most scenarios should have a clear path to growth.

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 1 0.2 0.1